All about Paul Rand

 By the way, good luck in the graphic design group writing project.

-Sorry I didn’t get back to you (and everyone else) sooner.
-I’ve seen a few of Rand’s sketches, but not as a complete process from start to finish.
-I think such examples would be great!
+Vivien, I’ve seen a few sketches, but not a process from start to finish.
+That’d be superb.

-Thanks for the good luck, seems it paid off. ;)
+Nerd, thanks for the good luck, seems it paid off.

 I’ve got a lot of love for the old schoool, especially in the logo field.
 It pains me when people don’t understand why the simple stuff works…’but it isn’t busy enough’, or even better when you know they’re trying so hard to find fault but for some reason can’t.
 That, my friends, is because it works.